-A sum of \$582,000 (2021:\$40,00)0 LTIP share scheme loan was fully repaid during the year.
+A sum of \$871,250 (2022:\$582,000) LTIP share scheme loan was fully repaid during the year.

-(d) Capital management
+(c) Capital management

 When managing capital, management's objective is to ensure the Company continues as a going concern as well as to maintain optimal returns for shareholders and benefits for other stakeholders.
 Management also aims to maintain a capital structure that ensures the lowest cost of capital available to the entity.